dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-meta-class.md

 ### Scope

 In this exercise, we will create a custom metadata classifier that finds any files with "draft-patent-filing" in the title.
 The rule should generate data finding if such a file is detected.

-We will define the classifier severity level as "Critical" to reflect the sensitve nature of the content.
+* First, we will define the classifier severity level as "Critical" to reflect the sensitve nature of the content.

-Once this rule is completed, we will rescan a bucket resource to see if our rule fires on any of its contents.
+* Second, once this rule is completed, we will rescan a bucket resource to see if our rule fires on any of its contents.

 ### Expected Outcomes

 Once the rule is defined and the bucket is rescanned, we will see some findings for the metadata classifier.

-### Create the metadata classifier rule
+### Task 1.
+Create the metadata classifier rule

 1. In the Wiz portal, scope resources down to the WizLabs project by seleting **WizLabs** from the Projects list.
 2. Click **Policies > Data Classification Rules**, and then click the **Create New Data Classification Rule** button.